egyan175/F1-Strategy-Quantitative-Investigation/README.md

+﻿# F1 Strategy: A Quantitative Investigation
-﻿# F1 Race Strategy Analysis: Oscar Piastri — 2023 Hungarian Grand Prix
+Case Study: McLaren & Oscar Piastri — 2023 Hungarian Grand Prix

-A quantitative investigation into McLaren's pit stop strategy using real telemetry data, physics-based modelling, and Monte Carlo simulation.
+This project is a deep-dive quantitative investigation into the trade-off between theoretical time-optimality and real-world track position.
+By bridging the gap between physics-based modeling and stochastic simulation, this analysis determines whether McLaren’s strategy was a "mistake" or a calculated management of risk.

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![FastF1](https://img.shields.io/badge/FastF1-3.7+-orange.svg)